MTGermany/calibLevmar/README.md

-# calibTraj (not yet complete!)
+# calibTraj

-here comes the gen description
+The repo is now complete and working but not yet documented.
+Now just stubs.

 ## Compiling